Marc Schenker

 Brand Imagery

 Much about a brand revolves around the visual aspect of design.
 Think back to the style guide elements we already covered: logo, colors and typography.
 Much of what goes into your guide relates to how your brand looks, with one exception, but more on that later on.
 Here, you’ll need images in many aspects of your brand, from your website and social media activities to (potentially) your logo and content-marketing initiatives.
 This part of the guide aims to educate anyone who touches your brand on what sorts of photography are appropriate for your brand and what flatters it.
+For this section, include the following:

 - Successfully performing images – These photos should be the photographs that have done well for your brand, whether that’s on social media via social shares or the number of conversions on your website; here, there’s no ambiguity, as these are the exact images that you want your brand to keep displaying